-We spoke with Fredi Devas, the producer and director of the “Cities” episode from BBC’s Planet Earth II, about the growing presence of urban areas around the world and how that’s impacting wildlife.
+We spoke with Fredi Devas, the producer and director of the “Cities” episode of BBC’s Planet Earth II, about the growing presence of urban areas around the world and how that’s impacting wildlife.
 Here’s a condensed excerpt of what he told us.

 Director and producer Fredi Devas answers our questions about Planet Earth II’s “Cities” episode.